Courses LMS Tools

 Submit Coursework to Assignments

-- Review the list of open assignments and click the specific "Assignment Title" you wish to access.
+- Review the list of open assignments and select the specific Assignment Title you wish to access.

 - Pay attention to several main areas:

-- ASSIGNMENT DETAILS: Assignment name, due date, number of submissions allowed, and status (opened or closed) of the assignment.
+- Assignment Details: Assignment name, due date, number of submissions allowed, and status (opened or closed) of the assignment.
 Pay special attention to the due date and the instructions.

-- TEXT EDITOR: If this feature is enabled, you can write or copy/paste information into the rich text editor window.
+- Text Editor: If this feature is enabled, you can write or copy/paste information into the rich text editor window.

-- HONOR PLEDGE: If enabled, read the pledge and mark your acceptance before submitting your final work.
+- Honor Pledge: If enabled, read the pledge and mark your acceptance before submitting your final work.

 - Preview: This option will allow you to preview your work before submission.

 - Save Draft: You can complete part of an assignment and save your progress.
-However, you must still "Submit" your work before the deadline to receive credit.
+However, you must still ultimately "Submit" your work before the deadline to receive credit.